sharpbrowser/SharpBrowser/README.md

 - HTML5, CSS3, JS, HTML5 Video, PDF, WebGL 3D, WebAssembly, WebRTC
 - Tabbed browsing
-  - Popups open in new tabs
-  - When the last tab is closed, the browser window closes down
 - Address bar (also opens Google or any search engine)
 - Back, Forward, Stop, Refresh, Home, Menu button
 - Print and Print to PDF